patrickmelix/PLAMS/doc/source/examples/bandfragment.rst

 The dedicated |Results| subclass for |BANDFragmentJob| does not provide too much additional functionality.
 It simply redirects the usual |AMSResults| methods to the results of the full system calculation.
 The pEDA results can be obtained using the ``get_energy_decomposition`` method.
 It will return a dictionary with the available energy decomposition terms.

+A derived subclass |NOCVBandFragmentJob| is also provided.
+It can be usefull for generating NOCV plots after the PEDA-NOCV calculation.

 The source code of the whole module with both abovementioned classes:

 API